 The study will be a retrospective review.
 The screening tool is used routinely to evaluate all attendees at the NFL National Invitational Scouting Combine.
 All subjects have previously undergone baseline testing.
 We will then evaluate whether the FMS is an effective screening tool for identifying injury susceptibilities.
 There will be a potential benefit as we will know if asymmetries identified in the screening leads to an increased risk of injury.
 Information we will collect will include age, FMS score, number and type of injuries, and length of time missed due to injury.
 There will be no specimens collected, no randomization, and no blinding.
 The data will be saved in a spreadsheet document on a password protected computer.
 The data will be stored in a de-indentified format.

+Descriptive statistics (mean ± SD or median or percentage) will be given for all variables.
+Mann-Whitney test will be used to compare FMS score between the injured group and non-injured group for each of specific injuries or any type of injury.
+Chi-square/Fisher exact test will be used to test whether a significant relationship between asymmetry and any specific injury or any type of injury.
+A logistic model with variables like FMS score, asymmetry, or age as the predictors may be used for the prediction of injury.
+Comparisons were considered significant at a p level of less than 0.05.

 6) Participant Selection:

 All athletes who attended the NFL National Invitational Combine from 2008-2012 (approximately 1,300 athletes) and received a FMS score will be evaluated.

-7) Data will be evaluated with (insert statistical analysis here)

 8) We are not performing any interventions thus adverse event reporting is not required.

 References: